spagnoloG/uav-localization-2023/README.md

-# CustomResNetDeiT for Multi-View Image Fusion
+# Custom Twins transformer for Multi-View Image Fusion
-This repository contains code for a custom implementation of a Vision Transformer model which uses a pretrained ResNet50 for feature extraction and a Transformer for fusing features from UAV and satellite view images.
-The model uses a novel loss function called Balance Loss, designed to handle imbalanced datasets by adjusting the weights of positive and negative samples.
+This repository contains code for a custom implementation of a Vision Transformer model which uses a pretrained ResNet50 for feature extraction and a weighted convolution for fusing features from UAV and satellite view images.

 ## Deps